kennykd/Scholars-Plot-Site/README.md

 ---

 ## 12. GitHub Contribution Summary (INDIVIDUAL)
-Student Name: Barri Nur Pratama
+### Student Name: Barri Nur Pratama
-* Features implemented:
+Features implemented:<br>
+Study session, timer, notification, analytics

-* API endpoints handled:
+API endpoints handled:<br>
+- /api/study
+- /api/study/[id]
+- /api/users
+- /api/users/me
+- /api/web-push/send
+- /api/web-push/subscribe
+- /api/web-push/unsubscribe
+- /api/auth/firebase
+- /api/auth/logout

-* Tests written:
+Tests written:<br>
+- /app/analytics
+- /app/calendar
+- /app/settings
+- /app/study
+- /app/study/quicktimer
+- /app/study/[id]

-* Security work:
+Security work:<br>
+- Authentication and Authorization (session management & timeout control)
+- Encryption of analytcs data
+- Protection of notification endpoints

-* AI-related work:
+AI-related work:<br>
+- Chatbot frontend UI

-Student Name: Kenny Krixiadi
+### Student Name: Kenny Krixiadi
-* Features implemented:
+* Features implemented:<br>
-* API endpoints handled:
+* API endpoints handled:<br>
-* Tests written:
+* Tests written:<br>
-* Security work:
+* Security work:<br>
-* AI-related work:
+* AI-related work:<br>

-Student Name: Rafie Mustika Ramasna
+### Student Name: Rafie Mustika Ramasna
-* Features implemented:
+* Features implemented:<br>
-* API endpoints handled:
+* API endpoints handled:<br>
-* Tests written:
+* Tests written:<br>
-* Security work:
+* Security work:<br>
-* AI-related work:
+* AI-related work:<br>

 ---

 ## 13. AI Usage Disclosure (MANDATORY)
 List:
-* AI tools used: Gemini, Claude
+AI tools used: Gemini, Claude, ChatGPT<br>
-* Purpose of usage
+Purpose of usage:<br>
+The purpose of using AI in our project is to accelerate the development cycle, making use of AI in repetitive structural tasks that would normally take hours to finish, but with the help of AI it could be way faster.
+AI is handling the scaffholding of our application, while we as the developers are solving the high-level business logic while making sure the quality and security of our application is meeting the standards.

-* Which parts were assisted
+Which parts were assisted:
+ - Boilerplate UI design
+ - Visualization of frontend code using claude
+ - Give the basic structure of API design
+ - Assisting in creation of zod schemas
+ - Giving suggestions on the tests in jest testing
+ - Mapping out the swagger UI

 ---